jashburn8020/long-reads/fx_markets.md

 ### 2.4 Marketmaking

-Now that we've identified the key buyers and sellers, let's delve into the crucial role of "Marketmaking."
 In the foreign exchange market, market makers are typically large banks and financial institutions that provide **liquidity** by actively quoting both buy (bid) and sell (ask) prices for currency pairs.
 They stand ready to buy a currency at their bid price and sell it at their ask price, profiting from the **bid-ask spread**.
 Think of them as intermediaries who ensure there's always a market for those who want to trade, facilitating continuous trading and contributing significantly to the efficiency of the FX market.

 Market makers play a vital role in reducing **transaction costs** for other participants.
 By consistently providing bid and ask prices, they narrow the gap between the price at which you can buy and the price at which you can sell a currency.
 Without market makers, traders might struggle to find a counterparty willing to trade at a reasonable price, leading to wider spreads and increased costs.
 Their willingness to take on inventory risk – holding currencies in anticipation of future trades – ensures that buyers and sellers can execute their orders promptly without having to wait for a matching counterparty to emerge.